Esri/arcgis-maps-sdk-java-samples/scene/extrude-graphics/README.md

 To extrude graphics according to a property:

 1. Create a `GraphicsOverlay` and `SimpleRenderer`.
-2. Get the renderer's `SceneProperties` using `renderer.getSceneProperties()`.
+2. Get the renderer's `SceneProperties` using `Renderer.getSceneProperties()`.
-3. Set the extrusion mode for the renderer with `props.setExtrusionMode(ExtrusionMode.BASE_HEIGHT)`.
+3. Set the extrusion mode for the renderer with `SceneProperties.setExtrusionMode(ExtrusionMode)`.
+  - BASE_HEIGHT, graphic is extruded to various z-values
-4. Specify the attribute name of the graphic that the extrusion mode will use: `props.setExtrusionExpression("height")`.
+4. Specify the attribute name of the graphic that the extrusion mode will use, `SceneProperties.setExtrusionExpression("height")`.
-5. Set the renderer on the graphics overlay using `graphicsOverlay.setRenderer(renderer)`.
+5. Set the renderer on the graphics overlay, `GraphicsOverlay.setRenderer(Renderer)`.
-6. Create graphics with the attribute set: `graphic.getAttributes().put("height", z)`.
+6. Create graphics with their attribute set, `Graphic.getAttributes().put("height", Z Value)`.

 ##Features##
 - ArcGISScene